 I generally think of deep tissue as the latter of these three definitions.
 Traditional deep-tissue massage is a go-to modality for many therapists.
 But through the years of practicing, I have come to understand that deep-tissue work without purpose can wind up causing only pain.

 Many times, when a therapist finds an area of adhesion or tension, she tries whatever modality she is trained in.
 If the adhesion or tension does not dissolve with the techniques the therapist uses, the fallback is deep-tissue work—but not deep-tissue work with a purpose, simply deep-tissue work because the therapist does not know what else to do.
 This generally does not have productive results.

 The question then becomes, how can we get deep into the body’s tissue effectively without causing pain, in a way that will resolve the issue in the area and have long-lasting effects?
 There is an answer: Spontaneous Muscle Release Technique (SMRT, pronounced “smart”).

-I began developing SMRT after hearing the premise for Ortho-Bionomy.
-Several months later, I took Ortho-Bionomy courses, but found I was already ensconced in SMRT.
-While SMRT is similar to Ortho-Bionomy in concept, Ortho-Bionomy focuses on trigger-point release, while SMRT allows trigger-point resolution to happen naturally through the release of specific tissues in a given area.
+I began developing SMRT after hearing the premise for Modality C (which I cannot name because they have informed me that I do not have permission to name their modality on my website).
+Several months later, I took Modality C courses, but found I was already ensconced in SMRT.
+While SMRT is similar to Modality C in concept, Modality C focuses on trigger-point release, while SMRT allows trigger-point resolution to happen naturally through the release of specific tissues in a given area.
 The simplest way to describe SMRT is it is passive contraction of tissue.